Is there a lazy way to learn French?

 Types of French Audiobook Learning

 Now that you’re thoroughly convinced of the value of French audiobooks, which ones should you listen to?
-There are three important types of French audiobooks that you can explore depending on your proficiency level and learning goals:
+There are four important types of French audiobooks that you can explore depending on your proficiency level and learning goals:

 - Listen to books in the original French: This is the purist approach, and the best way to grow in your understanding of culture and language.
 The only cons are that there’s a limited selection of audiobook titles in French and a bigger learning curve.
 These are the books you may want to give a repeat listen to, in order to make sure you get everything out of them that you can.